-Open a Special Limited Partnership in LuxembourgUpdated on Friday 10th June 2016
+Open a Special Limited Partnership in LuxembourgUpdated on Tuesday 21st May 2019

 Rate this article

-based on 2 reviews
+based on 5 reviews

-based on 2 reviews
+based on 5 reviews

-Foreign investors who want to invest in Luxembourg should know that this financial market is one of the most stable financial markets in the European Union.
+Foreign entrepreneurs who want to invest in Luxembourg should know that this is one of the most stable financial markets in the European Union.
 Businessmen can opt to establish a special limited partnership (also referred to as limited partnership), which is a type of legal entity that was created for the needs of managers with business activities in the field of private equity or real estate investment.

 Special limited partnership in Luxembourg

 It is important to know that the special limited partnership (SLP) does not have a legal personality and that it offers a more secure environment.
-The SLP in Luxembourg refers to a partnership which can be established for a determined or undetermined period of time by one or more business partners; the partners can have unlimited or joint liabilities related to their partnership, while other partners can have limited liabilities which take into account only the amount with which the investors have contributed to the partnership’s capital.
+The SLP in Luxembourg refers to a partnership which can be established for a determined or undetermined period of time by one or more business partners.

+The partners can have unlimited or joint liabilities related to their partnership, while other partners can have limited liabilities which take into account only the amount with which the investors have contributed to the partnership’s capital.
 The assets of the partnership will be registered in the name of the SLP; our financial consultants in Luxembourg can offer more information related to the SLP’s assets.

 Registration of a SLP in Luxembourg